Fatal Shootings and Mass Shootings in Oregon 2014 – 2025

 • Store all firearms securely either on the gun owner’s person (holstered), in a locked gun safe or gun room, or with a trigger lock or cable lock.
 Keep ammunition stored separately.

-• Display the Suicide Prevention Hotline number 800-273-8255 near firearm(s) with pictures of family, friends, and pets.
+• Display the Suicide Prevention Hotline 988 near firearms with pictures of family, friends, and pets.

 • Visit Oregon Firearm Safety for information about talking to gun owners about suicide.

-• Ask if firearms are kept where your child or grandchild will be staying, playing, or vacationing.
-Find tips here for ASK: Asking Saves Kids.
+• Be sure all firearms are secured at all places your child or grandchild will be staying, playing, or vacationing.

 • Consider storing your gun at a gun storage facility.